aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 ---
 ### BrowseName
-Browse name for the folder.
+Specifies the name used when browsing through the OPC UA address space.

+Defaults to using the Id value if not specified

 **Type**: String

-Optional, if not specified then the value of the id will be used as the display name

 ---
 ### Description
-Description for the folder.
+Specifies the human-readable name shown in the user interface.

+Defaults to using the Id value if not specified.

 **Type**: String

 ---
 ### DisplayName
-Display name for the folder.
+Specifies the human-readable name shown in the user interface.

+Defaults to using the ID value if not specified.

 **Type**: String

-Optional, if not specified then the value of the id will be used as the display name

 ---
 ### Folders
-Sub folder nodes to create in this top level folder
+Defines a map of sub-folders to be created within the main folder structure.

+Allows organizing data into a hierarchical folder structure within the data model.

 **Type**: Map[String, FolderNodeConfiguration]

 ---
 ### Id
-Id for the node
+Specifies the unique identifier for the node in the OPC UA address space.

 **Type**: String

+Optional,defaults to using the model's key from the OPC UA target configuration DataModels table.
+The ID format determines the node identifier type (numeric, GUID, or string) and is combined with a namespace index to create the complete node identifier.
+Must be unique across all tables in the DataModel configuration.

-Optional, if not specified then the key for the model in the OPC UA target configuration DataModels table is used The value of the id is used as the identifier in the node id for the folder.
+The value of the id is used as the identifier in the node id for the folder.

-- Id is a number: "ns=[namespace index];**i**= [numeric id]"
+- Id is a number: "ns=[namespace index];i= [numeric id]"

 - Id is a guid: "ns=[namespace index];g= [guid id]"

 - Id is a string : "ns=[namespace index];s= [guid id]"
--

 The value of the namespace index is set by the server when the model is built from the model specification.

-Note that all keys in all tabled in a DataModel configuration must be unique.

 ---
 ### Namespace
-Namespace for the data model
+Specifies the namespace URI for the data model.

 **Type**: String